FractalBlocks/Fractal.js/readme.md

 What are missing for this repo:

+- Expose snabbdom
+- Notify when a service receive an event with no handler
+- Notify when receive a task with no handler
 - Add async/await transform to babel plugins in quickstart, examples and fractal-core
 - Implement and document serviceTest
 - Implement an example of whole service pattern, serviceTest module and API definitions